AdnanH901/AdnanH901/README.md

 - 🎓 I am a recent mathematics graduate from Durham University.

-- 📊 I love the vast world of data and am looking to work as a Data Analyst.
+- 📊 I love the vast world of data and I am looking to work as a Data Analyst.

 - ⚡ In my free time, I love to work on projects that I am passionate about or give me a challenge.